mathantunes/Invoice-project/README.md

 Testing the API

-Initialize the containers by running docker-compose up Run creatingTables bat to initialize the PostgreSQL database
+Initialize the containers by running docker-compose up If the PSQL on docker does not run the initialization script "createTable.sql", The creatingTables.bat has the intructions to initializa the database on docker.

 Inside the Client folder, there are test files for each functionality: